 2. Host events on a budget.

 - Venue.
 Venue rental is one of the largest overhead costs for any nonprofit event.
-Instead of using your funds, connect with your major donors.
-Ask them if they manage or own any suitable facilities and if they would consider allowing you to use them for your event for free.
-As your major donors have demonstrated a vested interest in your nonprofit’s success, they may be open to a request like this.
+Instead of using your funds, connect with your major donors or corporate sponsors.
+Ask them if they manage or own any suitable facilities and if they would consider allowing you to use them for your event for free or low cost.

 - Setup.
-Especially for nonprofits, event setup is a lengthy process.
+Event setup is a lengthy process.
 To shorten setup time, ask supporters if they’d be willing to volunteer at your event.
 You can also engage volunteers in other event-related tasks, such as helping on-site registrants and teardown at the event’s end.

 When it comes to supporting your events with in-kind gifts, don’t be afraid to get creative with your requests!
-This is especially true of smaller asks—while some of your supporters might hesitate to donate their hard-earned money, they may be open to gifting items they would have ended up decluttering anyway.
+This is especially true of smaller asks.
+While some supporters might hesitate to donate their hard-earned money, they may be open to gifting items directly.

 3. Supplementing your fundraising.